 the character is in the set of characters we’re looking for.
 Some useful

-definitions follow, which make parser functions using oneof
+definitions follow, which make parser functions using oneof, and a set of

 characters.